Xbox Head Phil Spencer Maintains Bethesda Deal Won’t Necessarily Keep Games Off Of Other Consoles

-Following Microsoft’s move to acquire ZeniMax Media — the parent company of Bethesda Game Studios, id Software and Arkane Studios — there was concern that Bethesda’s popular intellectual properties could become Xbox console exclusives going forward.
+Following Microsoft’s move to acquire ZeniMax Media, the parent company of Bethesda Game Studios, id Software and Arkane Studios, there was concern that Bethesda’s popular intellectual properties could become Xbox console exclusives going forward.
 However, Xbox head Phil Spencer maintained in an interview published on Thursday that the purchase wasn’t made in an effort to take titles away from gamers who play on other consoles, like Sony’s PlayStation.

 In speaking with Kotaku‘s Stephen Totilo, Spencer indicated that the opposite was true and that the aim of his team is to allow more players, not less, to be able to enjoy gaming releases.